iggy-smart/voice-alt/female-voice-en.md

-quite/non-breathy: glottal strike (short a/e); glottal taps quite/non-breathy: exclude FVF quite/non-breathy: exercises summary: 1) creak slide lwo pitch to high; 2) iterative variant: low pitch do gradient from voiced sound to creak (almost unvoiced), go higher 1-2 notes and repeat  3) same is 2 but fromm voiced sound do glottal tap + varaint with low air
+quite/non-breathy: glottal strike (short a/e); glottal taps quite/non-breathy: exclude FVF quite/non-breathy: exercises summary: 1) creak slide lwo pitch to high; 2) iterative variant: low pitch do gradient from voiced sound to creak (almost unvoiced), go higher 1-2 notes and repeat  3) same is 2 but fromm voiced sound do glottal tap + varaint with low air quite/non-breathy: slide from low to high going to be too brethy in higher pitch: try to don't do slides and go immidiately to pitcj you need

 ## Adding pitch to resonance
 ## Combining pitch/size/weight